Maximilian (Max) Johnson always knew he had to jump on the China wave.

-At 34, he’s the youngest of the six children of his father, Stanley (pictured below), and 22 years younger than his half-brother Boris Johnson, named yesterday as the UK’s new prime minister.
+At 34, he’s the youngest of the six children of his father, Stanley (pictured below), and 22 years younger than his half-brother and UK prime minister Boris Johnson.

 Like Boris, Max started his adult life at Oxford University, studying Russian and Polish.
 He became the first UK citizen to join the MBA program at Tsinghua University School of Economics and Management (SEM), one of China’s most respected schools.
 He was also the first Brit to run the Pyongyang Marathon in North Korea.

 Max backs Boris, despite his own ambiguous views on Brexit.
 But what of Max Johnson himself?
 At the core of his story, he says, is his MBA.

 Listen to the full interview with Max Johnson, Boris Johnson's brother on our podcast: